Jaipaul Lalla Roopnarine

 Pearl S. Falk Endowed Professor

 Dr. Roopnarine is the Pearl S. Falk Professor of Human Development and Family Science.
-He is Professor Extraordinary of Developmental Psychology, Anton de Kom University of Suriname, Paramaribo, Suriname, and research scientist at the Family Development Centre at the University of the West Indies, St. Augustine, Trinidad and Tobago.
-He served as a consultant to the Roving Caregiver Program, a home-based intervention program implemented in several Caribbean countries to improve early parent-child relationships and children’s cognitive and social skills, and assisted in the revision of the national early childhood curriculum for the government of Guyana.
+He is Professor Extraordinary of Developmental Psychology, Anton de Kom University of Suriname, Paramaribo, Suriname.
 He was a Fulbright Scholar at the University of the West Indies in Trinidad and Tobago and also an Indo-U.S.-Subcommission Professor of Psychology at the University of Delhi, India, the Nehru Distinguished Visiting Professor at Maharaja Sayajirao University of Baroda, Gujrat, India, minority scholar in residence at The Pennsylvania State University, and held visiting appointments at the University of Wisconsin, Madison, Cornell University, The City University of New York, and The University of the West Indies in Jamaica.
-He is the Editor-in-Chief of Caribbean Journal of Psychology.
+He is on the Board of the CCCN – The Caribbean Center for Child Neurodevelopment and is the Editor-in-Chief of Caribbean Journal of Psychology.

 Education

-Bachelor of Arts, Psychology, University of Wisconsin, Madison, Wisconsin (1975)
+Bachelor of Arts, Psychology, University of Wisconsin, Madison, WI

 Research Focus